Which kind mining labor accommodation camp buildings is your best choice

 Durability: The sturdy steel structure of the folded house withstands harsh conditions and is easy to transport.

-Modularity and Expandability: Can be stacked or combined. module units can be easily added or removed as the size of the staff camp changes.
+Modularity and Expandability: Can be stacked or combined.
+Module units can be easily added or removed as the size of the staff camp changes.

 Relocation: Relatively easy to relocate to a new location.